-They will follow-up regularly with you to monitor how you are doing and customize hormone optimization based on your symptoms and blood work.
+They will follow-up with you regularly to monitor how you’re doing and customize hormone optimization based on your symptoms and blood work.

 Why Finding an EveiPEL Provider Could Be Just What You Need

 Our practitioners spend as much time as necessary, talking with their patients.
-This means they will not stop until they have uncovered the root cause (or causes) of the issues that you are having.
+This means they will not stop until they’ve uncovered the root cause (or causes) of the issues you’re having.

-EvexiPEL providers run several tests and follow-up tests as well as have multiple conversations with you until they can diagnose the problem.
-They will then come up with a holistic plan that addresses whatever is ailing you.
+EvexiPEL providers run several tests and follow-up tests as well as having multiple conversations with you until they can diagnose the problem.
+They’ll then come up with a holistic plan that addresses whatever is ailing you.